dansmyers/PredictiveModeling/Sprint-4-Generative_AI/README.md

 ### Reflection

-You must complete the first two deliverables before doing this one.
-Write a short reflective paper (about 600-800 words) describing your experiences writing and creating with generative AI tools.
+You must complete the other deliverables before doing this one.
+Write a short reflective paper (about 400-600 words) describing your experiences writing and creating with generative AI tools.
 You're free to write what you feel is best, but consider the following questions:

 - What did you think about generative AI tools before you started this unit?
 - What was easy for you?
 What did you like about using these tools?